 Argentina has at least 40 spoken LANGUAGES including indigenous and immigrant languages.
 Guarani is one of the most widely spoken indigenous language in the world and in the Corrientes Province it has joined Spanish as an official language.
 Quechua, which is spoken in northwest Argentina, was the language of the Inca Empire in Peru and is the most widely spoken indigenous language in the Western Hemisphere.
 Italian is the second most spoken language in the country.
 There are about a million Levantine Arabic speakers in Argentina as a result of immigration from the Middle East.
 Some languages are critically endangered and are likely to become dead languages once the remaining speakers die.

-Public LIBRARIES, also known as Popular Libraries, are located throughout Argentina.
+LIBRARIES are located throughout Argentina and some are very beautiful.
 Most are supported by private institutions, but provincial and municipal governments also provide for them.
 The national university libraries are coordinated in a network.
 The National Library is in Buenos Aires.
 In the territory where the the Argentine Republic is now, there were both public and private libraries from 1610 in schools and monasteries.
 The capital of Argentina has more bookstores per inhabitant than any other city in the world The city's annual book fair draws over 1 million visitors each year.
 The country also has over 100 rare and secondhand bookshops.